mxo2/mxo2_site/replit.md

 - Professional routing for all service pages

 **In Progress:**
-- Additional service pages for remaining mega menu items
+- AI-enabled chatbot with OpenAI integration for sales and support
-- Technology pages for cloud platforms, AI frameworks, development tools
+- Database integration for chat conversation storage and lead capture

 **Next Steps:**
 - Complete all service pages from mega menu